lihaoyi/scala.rx/readme.md

 There are some minor differences between running Scala.Rx on the JVM and in Javascript particularly around [asynchronous operations](#timer), the [parallelism model](#parralelism-and-scalajs) and [memory model](#memory-and-scalajs).
 In general, though, all the examples given in the documentation below will work perfectly when cross-compiled to javascript and run in the browser!

 Scala.rx 0.3.2 is only compatible with ScalaJS 0.6.5+.
+Check out a ToDo mvc app written in just over 100 lines of code using Scala.rx and ScalaJS [here](http://www.lihaoyi.com/workbench-example-app/todo.html).
+You may want to use the very tiny Framework.scala from the source code of the app to help you easily use `Rx` objects with ScalaJS.

 Using Scala.Rx
 ==============